Cryptum Token Rating Review

 65 tokens - (1.3 ETH at base token price) will give you access to the Blockchain board game and its 4 expansions, Primewarp: Genesis + expansion, and two more untitled games – all with free shipping, as well as whatever is raised from the shared profits and Cryptumcoin.
 If you purchased these from Kickstarter campaigns they would cost you base price plus shipping, so the amount would be higher without counting any token perks and the token price.

 Investing more – you will receive all the perks of the above Tier.
-We will announce a nice bonus system for larger investments in Cryptum before the sale start.

 The team did not set the Soft Cap threshold for the entire project, but the mining project will be developed only if 150,000 or more CRTMs are sold.